kadipir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying contents of a file
+displaying contents of two files